jacksenechal/resume/resume.md

 Introduction
 ------------

-My ideal workplace has a vibrant environment of innovation, a strong team practicing Agile methodologies, and a culture of excellence.
+I'm seeking a vibrant environment of innovation, a strong team practicing Agile methodologies, and a culture of excellence.
 It is more than a day job, it is a platform to launch big ideas.
-I bring years of industry experience, an appetite for challenges, and a broad understanding of the technological landscape.

-I am an engineer with a passion for humanity.
+I am an engineer with a *passion for humanity*.
 I wish to build lucid tools to help navigate the rapid changes lying ahead in society, technology and the environment.
-To that end I have a deep interest in distributed systems, engineering for [emergence][], standards and open infrastructure, and tools that facilitate collaboration, communication, and education.
+To that end I have a deep interest in distributed systems, *engineering for [emergence][]*, standards and open infrastructure, and tools that facilitate collaboration, communication, and education.
 I value foresight, innovation, multidimensional thinking, and appropriate application of technology.
 I am existentially intolerant of the status quo.